knaidu/problem-solving/primitive_types/nth_fibonacci_number.md

 ```

 ## Solution
-- We can use a top down recursive approach and memoize it to make it effecient, but we're adding
+- We can use a top down recursive approach and memoize it to make it efficient, but we're adding
   extra O(n) space here.
-- Or we can use a bottom up iterative approch and avoid using the extra space
+- Or we can use a bottom up iterative approach and avoid using the extra space

 ## Recursive Code
 ```ruby